almostearthling/when-command-devdocs/wizard.rst

   to automatically derive the plugin *base name* from the file name itself instead of having to specify it.
 The same yields for both task and condition definition plugins.
+.. [#iloveicons8] Needless to say that I love *icons8*.
+.. [#fireelement] I chose the *Fire Element* icon, and their site offers the possibility to download an already resized icon in a custom size.